Our taxi drivers are taking steps to keep you safe during this time.

 We have outlined some actions you can take to help protect yourself and others from coronavirus.

-To find out how to travel safely during coronavirus, you can visit the GOV.UK website.
+Find out how to travel safely during coronavirus, on GOV.UK.

 You can also view our coronavirus safety guidance for taxi drivers.

 Wear a face covering

 From 24 September passengers in a taxi or private hire vehicle must wear a face covering, unless you are exempt.

 The drive may ask you: